Signs You May Need A Clutch Repair

 When Do I Need A Clutch Repair?

-Clutch problems are common on manual cars as the amount of gear changes you must do eventually wears it down.
+Clutch problems are common on manual cars as the amount of gear changes you must do eventually wear it down.
 Even the latest models with synchromesh and rev-matching facilities are affected.
 Whilst clutches are designed with strength and durability in mind, they undergo intensive wear and tear.
-Here are some of the most common signs that you may need to book a clutch repair.
+Here are some of the most common signs that you may need to book a clutch repair at your local clutch garage.

 A Slipping Clutch